nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

 After programming the sample and all prerequisites to the development kit, test it by performing the following steps:

-1. Connect the USB cable and power on or reset your nRF9160 DK.
+1. Connect the USB cable and power on or reset your nRF91 Series DK.
 #.
 Open a terminal emulator and observe that the kit prints the following information::

         LWM2M Carrier library sample.